 This category of DApps provides users with ways of managing their finances and money.
 For example, Bitcoin provides its users with a distributed and decentralized system of monetization.

 There is no centralization to the control of the network, and therefore, no single authority is responsible for controlling all the money.
-The power and regulation is with the people of the network and the consensus protocol.
+The power and regulation are with the people of the network and the consensus protocol.
 Users are the owner of their money in these applications.
 In addition to Bitcoin, there are various Altcoins that have been created so far and they fall into this category.

 2. Semi-Financial Blockchain Applications